Non-Cross Diffusion for Semantic Consistency: Experiment

 \subsection{Ablation Study}

-In this section, we verify the effectiveness of each component through ablation studies, summarized in Table~\ref{Ablation study}.
+In this section, we verify the effectiveness of each component through ablation studies.

-\textbf{Ablation of bootstrap.} The impact of bootstrap strategy is evident from Table~\ref{Ablation study}.
-We conducted experiments under three settings: without bootstrap (w/o bootstrap), exponential schedule (exp-schedule), and fixed probability (fix-probability).
-In the w/o bootstrap setting, $\hat{\epsilon}t=\epsilon\theta(x_t,\mathbf{0},t)$ is consistently used.
-For exp-schedule, the probability of using this setting increases exponentially.
-The results indicate that the absence of a bootstrap strategy can significantly diminish model performance.
+\textbf{Ablation of bootstrap.} Table~\ref{Ablation study} demonstrates the impact of the bootstrap strategy.
+We experimented with three settings: without bootstrap (w/o bootstrap, where $\hat{\epsilon}_t=\epsilon_\theta(x_t,\mathbf{0},t)$ is consistently applied), exponential schedule (exp-schedule, where the probability $p$ increases exponentially), and fixed probability (fix-probability, where $p=0.5$).
+The findings reveal that lacking a bootstrap strategy can notably degrade model performance.

-\textbf{Ablation of condition.} We then examine how different conditions affect the model. $x_0$ condition denotes that the model uses the predicted image as condition.
-Mid condition denotes that the model uses the midpoint of the training flow, \ie $\frac{\hat{x}_0+\hat{\epsilon}}{2}$ as the condition.
-During the inference stage, each method utilizes its corresponding condition as the condition.
-As discussed in Sec.~\ref{Selection of Condition}, the midpoint shows the poorest performance, likely because it is closest to the training flows cross point.
-Due to the stability of $\epsilon$, using $\hat{\epsilon}$ as a condition leads to a significant improvement of FID compared with $x_0$ condition.
+\textbf{Ablation of condition.} We scrutinize the impact of varying conditions on our method.
+The $\hat{x}_0$ condition implies the model utilizes the predicted image as the condition, while the mid. condition uses the midpoint of training flow (\ie $\frac{\hat{x}_0+\hat{\epsilon}}{2}$).
+During inference, each technique employs its corresponding condition.
+As in Table~\ref{Ablation study}, mid. performs suboptimally, presumably due to proximity to the training flows' intersection, as mentioned in Sec.~\ref{sec:method}.
+Benefiting from its stability, $\hat{\epsilon}$ as a condition leads to a significant FID improvement over $\hat{x}_0$ condition.

-\textbf{Ablation of architecture.} The study in Table~\ref{Ablation study} also investigates network effectiveness.
-We experimented with two different architectures, namely Double Unet and ControlNet-based.
-The Double Unet simply expands the input channel of the Unet model, and concatenates the input and condition along the channel.
-The ControlNet-based model implements conditioning similar to ControlNet~\cite{ControlNet}.
-Results indicate that applying ControNet can improve FID by 1.42.
+\textbf{Ablation of architecture.} We also examine a Double U-net variant, \ie, doubling the U-net's input channel to accommodate $\hat{\epsilon}$ input.
+As Table~\ref{Ablation study} shows, the ControlNet-based model enhances FID by 1.42, likely because the two inputs serve distinct roles, and the additive branch enables effective differentiation between them, thereby facilitating training.